Dr. Kali Jo Wacker '16 Assistant Professor of English

 VPH 120

 Dr. Wacker graduated from Northwestern College in 2016 with bachelor’s degrees in journalism and graphic design.
 She pursued graduate and doctoral studies at the University of Kansas, earning a Ph.D. in rhetoric and composition, where she focused on museum technologies and multimodal composition, a study of diverse modes of communication (linguistic, visual, auditory, gestural, spatial and material).
-An active writer and artist, she has taught courses in writing, communications, and art, and her current scholarship focuses on the intersection of writing, design, digital media, and popular and material culture.
+An active writer and artist, she has taught courses in writing, communications, and art, and her current scholarship focuses on intersections of writing, design, digital media, and popular and material culture.

 COM185WI - Media Writing